eliasmattern/PsyTestPro/README.md

 ## Citation

-Use the following to cite Teststarter :
+Use the following to cite PsyTestPro :
-Mattern, E., Capdevila, N., & Lane, L. Teststarter [Computer software]. https://github.com/eliasmattern/teststarter
+Mattern, E., Capdevila, N., & Lane, L. PsyTestPro [Computer software]. https://github.com/eliasmattern/PsyTestPro

 ## :question: FAQ

 <strong>What scripts are supported?</strong><br /> Any scripts, which you can execute from the console are supported by
-Teststarter
+PsyTestPro

 <strong>I found a bug/problem.
 How can I report it?</strong><br />
-You are welcome to create an Issue [here](https://github.com/eliasmattern/teststarter/issues)
+You are welcome to create an Issue [here](https://github.com/eliasmattern/psytestpro/issues)

 <strong>How can I contribute?</strong><br />
 Yes, you can!
 Follow these steps to find out how: [here](./information/contribute.md)